The Only Way to Write Scientific Curriculum Vitae

 Also, if you are interested in a designer job, make sure you are familiar with graphic design resume writing tips!

 How to Format the Sections

 The best way to format each section of a scientific curriculum vitae is to make two columns.
 You can include the year in the left column and the detailed information in the right column.

-Remember to list the information in a reverse chronological order placing the most recent items on the top.
+Remember to list the information in reverse chronological order placing the most recent items on the top.
 Then, you should make an education section where you will include the information about your degrees.

 In the right column with details, you may describe the field, the degree, the university name as well as the location where you have obtained it.

 After that, you may also create a professional experience section where you will mention all the jobs you’ve had so far.
-Don’t forget to enumerate the research projects you’ve taken part in and to describe your contributions and achievements.
+Don’t forget to enumerate the research projects you’ve taken part in and describe your contributions and achievements.

 At the end of the CV make a closing statement with contact information for your references.